prebid/prebid.github.io/dev-docs/show-outstream-video-ads.md

 Prebid.js will select the `renderer` used to display the outstream video in the following way:

 1. If a `renderer` is associated with the Prebid adUnit's video mediaType, it will be used to display any outstream demand associated with that adUnit with a mediaType of "video".
+(This is the preferred method.)
 2. If a `renderer` is associated with the Prebid adUnit, it will be used to display any outstream demand associated with that adUnit.
 Below, we will provide an example of an adUnit with an associated `renderer`.
+This is legacy, and number 1 is the preferred way.
 3. If no `renderer` is specified on the Prebid adUnit, Prebid will invoke the renderer associated with the winning (or selected) demand partner video bid.

 {: .alert.alert-warning :}